 - 3. Take the English and Math Assessments.
 The recommendations that result from these assessments will be helpful in selecting appropriate English and Math classes and in planning a successful college program.
-Students may obtain clearance from the assessment process if they have: - taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C," or - earned an Associate Degree or higher, or - completed an Advanced Placement Examination, or - completed the assessment process at a local college.
+Students may obtain clearance from the assessment process if they have: - taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C," or - earned an Associate Degree or higher, or - completed an acceptable external examination, or - completed the assessment process at a local college, or - participated at their high school in the state's Early Assessment Project (EAP) and can provide proof of approval for entry into ENGL 120 (English only clearance).